pawelmhm/pawelmhm.github.io/_posts/2015-01-01-python-job-analytics.markdown

 {% endhighlight %}

-Two things are strange here, unusually high values for Berkhamstead and USA and absolutely no wage data for Devon.
-Are people really getting that much in Berhamstead and USA?
+Two things are strange here, unusually high values for Berkhamsted and USA and absolutely no wage data for Devon.
+Are people really getting that much in Berhamsted and USA?

 As a side note, the fact that we have USA in our data set is because of inconsitency in job postings on reed.
 For UK posts location is specified